XRPLF/xrpl-dev-portal/gateway_services_spec.md

 * The originator (sender) of a payment
 * The beneficiary (receiver) of the payment
-* Up to two gateways operating as inbound bridge and/or outbound bridges <span class='draft-comment'>(What kind of identifier should they use?)</span>
+* Up to two gateways operating as inbound bridge and/or outbound bridges
 * Up to two "Participating parties" (one on each end of the transaction), for example the clerk at a store receiving or handing out cash.
 This may be important for compliance purposes, especially for remittance.

 As a general rule on the web at large, any URI starts with a "scheme" portion, followed by a colon, for example `http:`.
 Gateway service supports using URIs with several different schemes as identifiers to represent the parties to a payment.
 Depending on the scheme, a particular URI may map to something different:

 * `acct:` identifiers refer to a user account at a particular service, such as an account at a bank or financial service.
 * `ripple:` identifiers refer to a specific Ripple account in the shared global ledger
+* `http:` and `https:` identifiers, always followed by *a domain only*, refer to a specific business entity that is connected to Ripple
 * Other identifiers can be used, depending on the configuration of the gateway being used.

 An identifier can only be used if a JRD with the necessary information can be found by WebFingering that identifier.
 Part of the challenge is knowing which WebFinger service to use to look up the desired URI.
 This is a matter of finding out the right domain to use from the URI.